vuedoc/parser/README.md

 }
 ```

-You can also use the `@name` keyword to set the component name:
+You can also use the `@name` tag to set the component name:

 ```js
 /**